MorganDean464/JT67MOD-Shop/README.md

 ### You are not allowed to:

-* Ask for a download link;
+* Ask for a download link.
-* Hound the developer for the download link;
+* Hound the developer for the download link.
-* Manipulate the developers to give you the download link;
+* Manipulate the developers to give you the download link.